fieldtrip/website/getting_started/eeglab.md

 Together with the EEGLAB developers we maintain two functions for converting the data back and forth: **fieldtrip2eeglab** and **eeglab2fieldtrip**.
 Please note that eeglab2fieldtrip is included in the FieldTrip release, and that fieldtrip2eeglab is included in the EEGLAB release.

-## Using Fieldtrip with the DIPFIT plug-in
+## Using FieldTrip with the DIPFIT plug-in

 The old version 1.x of DIPFIT only fitted dipoles to EEG data using a 4-shell spherical head model.
 The new version 2.x of DIPFIT also supports realistic BEM volume conduction models for EEG.
 Currently, EEGLAB cannot support some critical informations about the MEG sensors (the orientations of the gradiometers, mainly) so DIPFIT cannot be use with MEG signal.